vaadin/flow/CONTRIBUTING.md

 # Don't get discouraged - or impatient.

 After you have submitted your change, be patient and wait.
 Reviewers are busy people and may not get to your patch right away.
-Ideally we try to get a response within one business day.
+Ideally, we try to get a response within one business day.

 You should receive comments within a week or so; if that does not happen, make sure that you have sent your patches to the right place.
 Wait for a minimum of one week before resubmitting or pinging reviewers - possibly longer during busy times like merge windows for minor or major release versions.